-Funds for grants undertaken by the company on behalf of funding bodies are recognised on the statement of financial position as unearned income.
-As the project commences, the unearned income is recognised when the Group satisfies the sufficiently specific performance obligations stated within the funding agreements.
-Where the funds received relate to capital projects, funds are only recognised as revenue when the entity obtains control of the contribution and has no obligation to repay the funds.
-Until control is obtained, the amounts are held as unearned revenue.
+Funds for operational projects undertaken by the company on behalf of funding bodies are recognised on the statement of financial position as unearned income.
+As the project commences and costs are incurred the unearned income recognised is reduced and costs are recognised in the statement of profit or loss and other comprehensive income.
+Where the funds received relate to capital projects, funds are only recognised as revenue when the company obtains control of the contribution and has no obligation to repay the funds.
+Until control is obtained the amounts are held as unearned revenue.